-A couple of weeks ago, I was talking about the striking success of the Pirate Party in the German local elections.
-Since then, an opinion poll has suggested that, currently at least, the party enjoys a similarly wide support throughout the country - around 8%
+A couple of weeks ago, I was writing about the striking success of the Pirate Party in the German local elections.
+Since then, an opinion poll has suggested that currently at least the party enjoys a similarly wide support throughout the country - around 8%

-But as I mentioned in my post, for the programme espoused by the Pirate Party to catch on, it needs more mainstream parties to start adopting its ideas.
-It looks like that has started to happen, as the founder of the original Pirate Party, Rick Falkvinge explains on his always thought-provoking blog:
+But as I mentioned in my post, for the programme espoused by the Pirate Party to catch on, we need more mainstream parties to start adopting its ideas.
+It looks like that has started to happen, as the founder of the original Pirate Party, Rich Falkvinge explains on his always thought-provoking blog:

 The fifth largest party group in the European Parliament has adopted the Pirate Party positions on the copyright monopoly straight off the bat.

 This is a huge victory for the pirate perspective.
 Just like the Greens needed time and effort in their time to explain their new and odd perspective, the pirate perspective of openness, transparency and accountability gradually gains its foothold.
 Now, the European Green group (of which the Swedish Pirate Party is a member) has adopted the Pirate Party's perspective on culture completely.
 This expands the exposure area of the pirate perspective considerably.

 There's a draft paper entitled "Creation and Copyright in the Digital Era

 " [.pdf].
 Here are some of its highlights: